|

 Phnom Da/Angkor Borei

-Angkor Borei is a town in Takeo province in the area of several ruins
+Angkor Borei is a small town in the area of several ruins and

 least 2500 years and has yielded artifacts dating from the Neolithic